m4dm4x1337/initramfs-admin/README.md

 This package adds functionality to an initramfs built by initramfs-tools.
 When installed and enabled, the initramfs will display a grafical user interface which can be controlled with keyboard inputs.

 Features include a network manager for LAN and WiFi, a crypto manager to manage LUKS keys, and to re-encrypt and resize a crypto partition.
 It is also possible to chroot to the root file system and to make changes to the system.
 This is particularly useful with a portable overlayfs protected root file system that normally does not allow changes.

-Many other features are available.
+Also included is a file manager (mc), web browser (lynx), text editor (nano) and system monitor (htop) all with mouse support.
+It is also possible to start an SSH server in both initramfs and chroot!

 ## Installation